Finding the best web hosting provider for your website can challenging.

 60 days is double the standard guarantee for most hosting providers in the industry.

-Although on the high-end, I love the fact that WP Engine’s pricing is straightforward and transparent.
+I love the fact that WP Engine’s pricing is straightforward and transparent.
 That can’t be said for the majority of web hosting providers in the industry.

 It’s pretty common for hosting providers to advertise really low rates but only apply them to 36 or 48 month contracts that are prepaid in-full.
 Then when those contracts expire, the renewal rates will double, triple, or even quadruple.